 - Replace the agitator cap or fabric softener dispenser…

 - … or reinstall the wash plate and replace the wash plate cap.

 - Align the tab slots on the tub ring with the tabs on the outer tub and snap the tub ring into position.
 Reattach any hoses as necessary or reinstall the fill spout if required.

 From here, it’s a matter of replacing the cabinet, front or rear panels, the main top, and the control panel in the reverse order you removed them.
 Then reattach the drain hose along with the water supply hoses to the appropriate ports on the inlet valve.
 Open the hot and cold water supply valves and plug the appliance’s power cord back into the electrical outlet.

-Repair Clinic.com can help you find the specific outer tub that matches your washing machine model, along with associated components like suspension rods, tub seals, air pressure hoses, and tub rings.
+Repair Clinic.com can help you find the specific outer tub that matches your washing machine model, along with associated components like suspension rods, tub seals, air pressure hoses, replacement LG washer parts, and tub rings.
 All that’s required is for you to enter the full model number of your washer in the Repair Clinic website search bar to see a complete list of compatible genuine manufacturer parts from such top names as Whirlpool, LG, Samsung, Maytag, GE, Kenmore, Bosch, and Frigidaire.